renderedtext/snippets/docs/slow_docker_push_troubleshoot.md

       ...
 ```

-Or put the installation command directly to single job command:
+Or put the installation command at the beggining before others job commands:

 ```
 jobs: